Boussau/boussau.github.io/tutorials/M1_Tutorials/EvolMolTP2/index.md

 seq ~ dnPhyloCTMC(tree=psi, Q=Q, type="DNA")
 ```

 We also need to move $\kappa$ and $\pi$.
-For $\kappa$, we can use a scaling move, as we did for the T92 model.
+For $\kappa$, we can use a sliding move, as we did for the T92 model.
 For $\pi$, we can use a move that preserves the positivity of the entries of the vector, but also the constraint that the 4 entries of the vector should sum to 1.
 The move that does this is a `DirichletSimplex` move.
 The syntax for this move would be as follows:
 ```
 moves.append(mvDirichletSimplex(pi, weight=1.0, alpha=10))
 ```